kash2277/CS410-Project-5/README.md

 **2) JAVA documentation **

-For Receiving Data and displaying it in a JAVA SWING(GUI) Application
+For Receiving Joystick Data and displaying it in a JAVA SWING(GUI) Application

 **Installation:-**